-Raith Rovers v Dunfermline Athletic
+Raith up to third but held in derby

 Post update

-Dan Pybus (Dunfermline Athletic) wins a free kick in the defensive half.
+Steven Lawless (Dunfermline Athletic) wins a free kick in the attacking half.

 Post update